 To see the score in the video clearly, select the highest playback quality setting.
 The quality setting control is the cog-shaped icon at the bottom right of the YouTube video player that appears after you click "play".

 As the tablature makes clear, "Lovely Joan" can be played in the first position of the fretboard.
 All the notes are available within the first three frets with the exception of one stretch up to fret 5 on the first string to play the high A note.

-Aim to give Lovely Joan an improvised feel when you play it as it's a folk song; it's not a classical piece that requires strict adherence to the notes on the page.
+Aim to give this song an improvised feel when you play it as it's a folk song; it's not a classical piece that requires strict adherence to the notes on the page.
 Roll (spread) some chords like you can hear in the audio track, and use slides and slurs (hammer-ons and pull-offs) wherever you feel they enhance the overall sound of the song.

 - Add more ornamentation such as slides and slurs.